 Start With the End in Mind

-Starting with the end in mind helps you break decision-making into more realistic, lower-risk chunks.
+Starting with the end in mind helps you break decisions into more realistic, lower-risk chunks.
 With the end in mind, you can check your work as you go.
-You don’t have to see the entire path so long as you can roughly define the destination.
+You don’t have to see the entire path so long as you can roughly point to the destination.

 Starting with the end in mind strengthens discipline.
 It turns ideas into intent, and intent into reality.

-There are many versions of starting with the end in mind:
+There are many practical versions of starting with the end in mind:

 “It’s incredibly easy to get caught up in an activity trap, in the busyness of life, to work harder and harder at climbing the ladder of success only to discover it’s leaning against the wrong wall.”